Member Only Video

 International Inbound Travel

-• Additionally, the U.S. risks further decreasing international inbound visits based on potential increases in visa fees, extended wait times for visa applications and renewals, and negative sentiment towards the U.S. in key markets.
+• Inbound international visits remain exposed to potential further increases in visa fees, extended wait times for visa applications and renewals, and negative sentiment toward the United States in key source markets.

 To complement the travel forecast table, U.S. Travel has released an accompanying slide deck, which provides context and details for the latest projections.
 This document, which appears on the right under "downloads," is available exclusively to U.S. Travel members.